bachelor-2014/report/v2/software.md

 and in general it is the most extensive part of our code base.
 It consists of a module based system where modules are loaded at startup based on settings in a configuration file.
-This allows for modularity in our design and for new hardware to be added in the future.
+This allows for modularity in our design and for the hardware setup to be altered in the future.

 The center of the software core is the `Splotbot` class, which was given the name before the robot became EvoBot.
 The `Splotbot` class constructs all the